 Medical appointment reminders available via text, email

 Have you or a family member ever missed a medical appointment at the 66th Medical Squadron clinic?
 Would a text-message or email reminder have helped?
-If answered yes to either of these questions, the clinic has a solution.
+If you answered yes to either of these questions, the clinic has a solution.
 Medical appointment reminders are not available by text or email, learn how at www.tricareonline.com.

 Veterinary Treatment Facility expanded hours